signalfx/gateway/README.md

 dimensions is "metrictype" in this config and the dimension's value is "count", then the value is sent upstream as a datapoint.Count.

+It also sets the timeout on idle connections to 1 minute, from the default of 30 seconds.

 ```
 {
   "StatsDelay": "1s",